aritrakar/margit/README.md

 ## 🤔 Why "margit"?

 [Margit, The Fell Omen](https://eldenring.wiki.fextralife.com/Margit,+The+Fell+Omen) is a boss in the video game _Elden Ring_.
 There's no connection to the project apart from the name being a play on "Git" and the character's name and the fact that I'm a fan.

+## 🤔 Why Golang?

+Because I want to learn Go and this is a fun project to explore its features.